 Make a List of your Foreign Assets

 We recommend going through your foreign assets for the year and determine which assets you owned during the year.
-Assets is a very broad category and may include the following:
+Assets are a very broad category, and may include the following:

 - Foreign Accounts

 - Foreign Investments

 - Foreign Life Insurance

 That is not a comprehensive list, but just a list of the five most common types of assets.

 In order to determine whether you even have to file the form, you will need to determine the value of the assets.
 Therefore, it is important to use the current year exchange rate and then calculate the value of each asset.

 A few key tips:

 - While there is no specific exchange rate you have to use, it has to be reasonable.